Peabody Institute Library (Peabody, Massachusetts): Eben Dale Sutton Reference Room

 When Dorothy Cooper retired in 1973 the Sutton Room was closed to the public, and would remain so until 2002 when Martha Holden, the director at the time, hired Nancy C. Barthelemy as the first archivist.
 Nancy Barthelemy served as the archivist until 2012.
-Erik Bauer would serve as the second archivist from January 2013 until September of 2020.
+Erik Bauer would serve as the second archivist from January 2013 until September 2020.

 George Peabody Lying in Repose

 On November 4, 1869 George Peabody died in London.
 He was briefly buried at Westminster Abbey until his will was found.
 His will stipulated that he be buried at Harmony Grove Cemetery in Salem.
 His body was transported on the H.M.S.
-Monarch in December of 1869 to Portland, Maine because the harbor there was deeper.
+Monarch in December 1869 to Portland, Maine because the harbor there was deeper.
 On February 1, 1870 he was transported by train on the Eastern Railroad to Peabody.

 George Peabody's body would lie in repose at the Peabody Institute for a week.
 The front portico of the library's entrance was draped in black with the American and the flag of Great Britain.
 Four federal soldiers stood guard at all hours and they set up camp in the Sutton Room.
 Thousand people paid their respects to George Peabody.
 On February 8, 1870 his body was taken from the library to be buried at Harmony Grove Cemetery in Salem.

 Branch Libraries

 South Branch Library

 The Peabody Institute opened the South Branch Library on November 27, 1967, and is located at 78 Lynn Street.
 The City of Peabody purchased the building, which was originally an insurance company, for $62,000.
 The South Branch would share building space with two other city departments the Office of Veteran Affairs until 1975 when those city departments moved to the Wallis School.
 The dedication of the South Branch would be attended by Mayor Edward Meaney and Nicholas Mavroules mayor-elect.
 The library opened with 4,000 books.

 With the passage of Proposition.
 2 1/2 in 1980 led to the South Branch hours being reduced.
 Over the next decade, the original building was becoming outdated, and the need for a new building to better serve the community was planned.
-A ground breaking ceremony was held in November of 1999 and a new building was constructed.
-In March of 2001 a $300,000 renovation was completed.
+A ground breaking ceremony was held in November 1999 and a new building was constructed.
+In March 2001 a $300,000 renovation was completed.
 The renovation allowed the South Branch to have a new community room, expanded children's area, and new interiors.
 The current South Branch Library currently has over 25,000 volumes that can be checked out by the public.